 Financial risks can be mitigated with various financial instruments and derivatives whose use, effects and fair values are clearly verifiable.
 The Group used currency forward contracts to hedge against foreign exchange risks during the year.

-For more detailed information on financial risk management, please see note 5.2 on p.
-174 of the Financial Statements 2021.
+For more detailed information on financial risk management, please see note 5.2 in the Financial Statements 2022.